-The bedroom had USB ports on both side of the king bed with an additional port in the kitchen, which I thought was handy.
-There’s ample storage space for personal belongings and groceries.
+The bedroom had USB ports on both sides of the king bed with an additional port in the kitchen, which I thought was handy.
+There's ample storage space for personal belongings and groceries.

-We made great use of the outdoor spaces, to include having a fire in the firepit and enjoying the sunset and broad view of the entire resort from the rooftop terrace.
+We made great use of the outdoor spaces, including having a fire in the fire pit and enjoying the sunset and broad view of the entire resort from the rooftop terrace.

 Although the resort is located conveniently near Myrtle Beach and all the things to do there, Carolina Pines RV Resort has so many amenities that you'll find yourself not wanting to leave the property.

 There's a gift shop in the check-in area, a waterpark area, two pools*, including a serenity pool with a hot tub and a lap swimming pool, mini bowling (extra fee applies), miniature golf, yard games, concessions (including an onsite restaurant) and lots of charming outdoor spaces.
 There's ample seating at the pools but most of it is in the full sun.
 There are shaded cabanas available for rent.